Fauzananam/vibestream/README.md

     *   **User**: Can upload music, create public/private playlists.
     *   **Admin**: Helps moderate public content.
     *   **Owner**: Has full control, including user role management.
-*   **Music Upload**: Users can upload their own audio files and cover art.
+*   **Music & Cover Art Upload**: Users can upload their own audio files and cover art.
-*   **Playlist Creation**: Full-featured playlist system with `public` and `private` visibility settings, respecting user privacy.
+*   **Dynamic Playlist System**: Full-featured playlist creation with `public` and `private` visibility settings.
+Playlist covers are automatically generated from the first song added.
-*   **Floating Music Player**: A persistent, feature-rich player that continues playback across all pages, including progress bar, next/previous, and skip controls.
+*   **Floating "VibeDeck" Player**: A persistent, feature-rich player that continues playback across pages, complete with progress bar, next/previous, and skip controls.
 *   **Secure Admin Panel**: An exclusive panel for the `owner` to manage user roles.
 *   **Modern-Retro UI**: A unique user interface that blends modern layout principles with pixel-perfect fonts and retro-style elements.
-*   **Interactive Notifications**: User-friendly toast notifications and sound effects for a more engaging experience.
+*   **Interactive Experience**: User-friendly toast notifications and real-time sound effects (generated via Web Audio API) for a more engaging experience.

 ## 🛠️ Technology Stack